Pecan Crusted Salmon (Big Flavor, Easy, 20 Minutes)

-This recipe is really nothing more than roasted salmon elevated with a sweet tangy sauce and nuts.
-But the extras add a lot of great flavor for so little effort.
+This recipe is essentially roasted salmon fillets – elevated with a sweet, tangy glaze and a crunchy pecan topping.
+The extras add big flavor with very little effort.

 maple balsamic glaze ingredients in measuring cup